 Pandotopia is a professional development opportunity to imagine and model inventive new ways that religious property might be used to meet contemporary justice and sustainability needs in light of integral ecology.
 We are developing a project management toolkit to support the program, along with an assessment methodology.
 We hope to share and grow the model.

-Results to date include two Pandotopia Blitz brainstorming events to imagine possibilities; a three-year prototype with the Maryknoll Sisters of Monrovia to model a residential research park for integral ecology; an ongoing prototype of a service learning campus with the Sisters of Social Service of Encino, and a Pandotopia Network for professional development in related work.
+Results to date include two Pandotopia Blitz brainstorming events to imagine possibilities; a three-year prototype with the Maryknoll Sisters of Monrovia to model a residential research park for integral ecology; an ongoing prototype of an integral ecology service hub with the Sisters of Social Service of Encino, and the beginnings of a network for professional development in related work.

 Read the Background and learn more about Pandotopia events below.